sgmalik/software_engineering_final/docs/game_engine_docs/mlcpu_docs.md

 - Fold (giving up the hand)
 - Call (matching the current bet)
 - Raise (increasing the bet)
+- Check (if the action is not a bet)

 Each action is associated with a Q-value that represents its expected value in the current state.
 The agent chooses the action with the highest expected value (unless it's exploring).